murali44/PodCounter/README.md

 `localhost:30813`

+Enter the URL in your browser to get the pod count.

 ## Solution Design

 **Assumptions**: To keep things simple, I'm not creating a load balanced service.
 We can deploy multiple replicas of the app.
 However, to access it, we'll need to hit one of the pods.
 Depending upon how your cluster is configured, you can

 The basic idea for the solution is to leverage the Kubernetes APIServer to get the number of pods.
 We know that every pod in the cluster is automatically injected with a service account (Client creds, Token, Certificate, etc), which can be used to authenticate against the APIServer on the master node.
+Kubernetes provides a client library which does the heavylifting of establishing a secure connection to the APIServer.
+See here for more details: [kubernetes/client-go](https://github.com/kubernetes/client-go)

 ![PodCounterArchitecture](https://github.com/murali44/PodCounter/blob/master/PodCounter.jpg)

-I found a Golang Kubernetes client library which does the heavylifting of establishing a secure connection to the APIServer.
-See here for more details: [kubernetes/client-go](https://github.com/kubernetes/client-go)
+To restrict the pod count to the current namespace, I had to inject the namespace into the container as an environment variable.
+I did this in the deployment configuration file (deploy.yml)

 ## How to build and Package the app